Renting a Car in Tulum Mexico: The Ultimate Guide

 ▶ What if they ask for a bribe

-Police bribing is a fact in Mexico.
+Police bribery is a fact in Mexico.
 It’s not only hearsay.

 According to Mexican legislation, a law enforcement officer must NOT ask for or take money but it’s still happening, most of the time.

-It happened to me many times and what I did was saying: “You are right.
+It happened to me many times, and what I did was say: “You are right.
 Please give me the ticket and I will pay it.”

 So please never support this kind of practice because otherwise, it will never end.